taixingbi/coding-test/frontend.md

 3. Compress and Optimize Content: Compressing the content of a website reduces page load time to a great extent.
 4. StyleSheet Reference on Top: Putting stylesheet reference to the header of a document helps your page to load faster

+## 5. 10.
+What is callback function in Javascript?
+A callback function is a function which is accessible by another function and invoked after the first function if that first function completed.